 Is there sand in my phone?
 How science and engineering convert sparkly grains of sand into the components that drive our electronic devices

 Raashina is an Engineer who came to United States after completing her undergraduate degree in Chemical Engineering from the Indian Institute of Technology in Delhi, India.
 She holds a Master's degree in Environmental Engineering from the University of Massachusetts and a PhD in Chemical Engineering from The Ohio State University.
 She worked at Lam Research Corporation, a Silicon Valley Semiconductor Equipment Company for nearly 2 decades.
-She is passionate about engineering, design and innovation, holds more than 50 patents and has lead path breaking technical advances in the semiconductor industry that are embedded in most devices we use today.
-Raashina is currently taking an Arts and Humanities Sabbatical, dipping her toes in Theatre and Oral HIstory, looking to broaden her experience from STEM to STEAM!
+She is passionate about engineering, design and innovation, holds more than 60 patents and has lead path breaking technical advances in the semiconductor industry that are embedded in most devices we use today.
+Raashina currently serves as Environmental Commissioner for Los Altos and works with Non Profits in Theatre and Oral HIstory.